Claims evaluation

 }

-The JWT token values are stringified (for non-string values) and converted to sets.
-Several JWT standard reserved claims are removed.
-As well as, any claims that have empty values.
+The JWT values are stringified (for non-string values) and converted to sets.
+Several JWT standard reserved claims are removed, and claims with empty values are omitted.

 {